Back to Hot Button Report

 Risk of sourcing from Ancient and Endangered Forests

 APR continues to source more than 90% of its dissolving pulp from two high-risk Indonesian suppliers: Asia Pacific Resources International Ltd (APRIL) and Toba Pulp Lestari (TPL).
-These APR suppliers and their supply partners have a legacy of deforestation and conversion of natural forests and peatlands to monoculture plantations that has yet to be sufficiently remedied.
-APRIL’s plantations include operations on carbon-rich, drained tropical peatlands, and both APRIL and Toba Pulp have a history of disputes with local communities and land rights-holders.
+The Toba Pulp Lestari (TPL) mill in Indonesia is held by the same beneficial owner as APR and the Royal Golden Eagle (RGE) Group, the Tanoto family.
+APR suppliers and their partners carry a legacy of deforestation and the conversion of natural forests and peatlands into monoculture plantations — a problem that remains insufficiently addressed.
+APRIL’s plantations operate on carbon-rich, drained tropical peatlands, and both APRIL and Toba Pulp have a history of conflicts with local communities and land rights holders.

 As part of the Royal Golden Eagle Group (RGE), APR is a sister company to: